Roadpeak/D3-server/README.md

 License
 This project is licensed under the MIT License.

 This `README.md` file provides an overview of the project, instructions for installation and configuration, and details on how to run the application and access the API documentation.
-It also includes a section on contributing and the project structure.
+It also includes a section on contributing and the project structure.# D3-server